raffagio/proquatro-sim/README.md

 # YSI ProQuatro Multiparameter Meter Simulator

-An interactive web-based simulator of the YSI ProQuatro handheld water quality meter, built for the JCU BZ2490/5990 Toolkit for the Field Biologist virtual field trip.
+An interactive web-based simulator of the YSI ProQuatro handheld water quality meter, built for the Toolkit for the Field Biologist virtual field trip.

 ## Features